 - d) where the effects and risk to public safety are minor so as to be managed or mitigated in accordance with provincial standards as determined by the applicable Conservation Authority. - 3.6.5.10 Development and site alteration permitted through Policy B.3.6.5.9 above shall comply with Section C.2.0 Natural Heritage System. - 3.6.5.11 Development approvals shall not be granted within hazard lands or on lands adjacent to hazard lands that are regulated by a Conservation Authority until written consent is obtained from the applicable Conservation Authority. - 3.6.5.12 The City shall discourage the expansion of existing legal non-complying uses within hazard lands. - 3.6.5.13 Where an existing legal non-conforming or non-complying building or structure lying within all or part of hazard lands is destroyed in a manner not related to the inherent environmental hazards of the land, the City shall permit the building or structure to be rebuilt only if the Conservation Authority having jurisdiction permits the reconstruction. - 3.6.5.14 Where lands with inherent hazards exist that are not regulated by the Province or a provincial body, such as steep slopes not associated with a watercourse or shoreline, the City shall as part of applications for development under the Planning Act, R.S.O., 1990 c.
-P.13, require the preparation of appropriate studies to: - a) map the hazard; - b) assess the existing and future stability of the hazard; - c) identify appropriate setbacks from the hazard; and, - d) identify other mitigation measures necessary to protect the site, the hazard, adjacent lands, and public safety. - 3.6.5.15 Hazards identified under Policy B.3.6.5.14 shall be zoned in the same manner as hazard lands. - 3.6.5.16 The City shall maintain mapping of hazardous forest types for wildland fire to assist in the screening and assessment of development proposals.
-(OPA 167, MMAH Mod.
-24) - 3.6.5.17 Development shall generally be directed to areas outside of lands that are unsafe for development due to the presence of hazardous forest types for wildland fire.
+P.13, require the preparation of appropriate studies to: - a) map the hazard; - b) assess the existing and future stability of the hazard; - c) identify appropriate setbacks from the hazard; and, - d) identify other mitigation measures necessary to protect the site, the hazard, adjacent lands, and public safety. - 3.6.5.15 Hazards identified under Policy B.3.6.5.14 shall be zoned in the same manner as hazard lands. - 3.6.5.16 Hazardous forest types for wildland fire are identified and mapped by the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+The City shall maintain mapping of hazardous forest types for wildland fire to assist in the screening and assessment of development proposals.
+(OPA 167) - 3.6.5.17 Development shall generally be directed to areas outside of lands that are unsafe for development due to the presence of hazardous forest types for wildland fire.
 (OPA 167) - 3.6.5.18 Development may however be permitted in lands with hazardous forest types for wildland fire where the risk is mitigated, in accordance with wildland fire assessment and mitigation standards.
 (OPA 167)